Shippable/docs/sources/deploy/deploy-mvp-1.md

 main_section: Deploy
 sub_section: CD to Orchestration Platforms

-# Continuous Deployment (CD) of a single container application to a container orchestration platform.
+# CD of a single container application to a container orchestration platform.

 A single container application could be a web application, API endpoint or a micro-service or any application component that is packaged as a docker image.
 This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy such a single container application to a container orchestration service like Amazon ECS, Kubernetes, GKE or Azure.